scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 By again simply expressing :math:`\eta` in terms of :math:`x` and :math:`y`, one obtains the very same velocity distribution in the eccentric annulus (in the *z*-plane) as already depicted in Figure :ref:`concentricZU`.

 It is interesting to remark, that Equations (:ref:`concentricUinW`) and (:ref:`rectangularUinW`) look somehow related to each other due to the logarithm in both relations.
 However it is not immediately evident that they are actually identical.
-Nevertheless, due to existence and uniqueness theorems for the Stokes equation from [L69]_ one knows that (:ref:`concentricUinW`) and (:ref:`rectangularUinW`) are the same.
+Nevertheless, due to existence and uniqueness theorems for the Stokes equation from [L69]_, one knows that relations (:ref:`concentricUinW`) and (:ref:`rectangularUinW`) are in fact the same.

 The following Figure :ref:`largeGapCouette` compares these two analytically obtained velocities with results from a 3D-CFD simulation (using ANSYS CFX) solving the full Navier-Stokes system.
-For these computations a velocity of :math:`u_R=-0.4` m/s is prescribed on the inner cylinder as boundary condition.
+For these computations a velocity of :math:`u_R=-0.4` :math:`\text{m}/\text{s}` is prescribed on the inner cylinder as boundary condition.
 All obtained velocities are evaluated along the symmetry axis of the annulus across the larger gap.
+The inner boundary is then reached on the left side, the outer boundary is hit on the right side of this Figure.

 .. figure:: largeGapCouette.pdf
    :scale: 40%